15 Best Gaming Headsets Under $50 For Perfect Gaming Experience

 Features to Look for Under $50

-Before you pick a headset, here’s what actually matters at this price point.
-I’ve ranked these by importance based on what makes the biggest difference in your gaming experience.
+Before picking a headset, here’s what actually matters at this price point.
+These are ranked by impact on your actual gaming experience.

 Sound Quality and Positional Audio